Cinemanovels: Production

 Cinemanovels was directed and written by Terry Miles, and produced by Kristine Cofsky, Terry Miles, Lauren Lee Smith.
 Principal photography primarily takes place in the Gastown neighbourhood in Vancouver, British Columbia.

 Reception

 The film has a user rating of 5.3 due to mixed critic reviews on IMDb.
+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on four critics, indicating "mixed or average" reviews.